 The capital really is starting to feel cutting edge, partly thanks to a raft of new hotels, architecturally considered on the outside and carefully curated within, where the likes of Brin and Zuckerberg would surely feel at home.

-The Little National is one such establishment.
-From a distance it resembles a rather brutal black box, but up close different materials give it texture, perforated metal enabling partial views of the interior, while strips of LEDs set it off with a futuristic glow at night.
+The Little National Hotel is one such establishment.
+From a distance, it resembles a rather brutal black box, but up close different materials give it texture, perforated metal enabling partial views of the interior, while strips of LEDs set it off with a futuristic glow at night.

 Like the building as a whole, our room is a masterclass in space management and simplicity.
 Wide, dark timber floorboards provide a welcome natural texture underfoot and earthy tones complement a contemporary scheme of muted greys.